 Developing an Email Survey

-To create an email survey is easy, but email surveys require planning and method.
+Creating an email survey is easy, but email surveys require planning and method.

 When thinking about your email survey strategy, ask yourself these five questions.